RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Related Work

 \subsection{Precision Pouring}

-Visual methods are most prevalent in the literature for autonomous pouring systems, having been demonstrated for filling a vessel to a target fill height~\cite{do2019accurate, narasimhan2022self} or for pouring out a specific quantity from a container~\cite{schenck2017visual, dong2019precision, zhang2022explainable}.
-Since occlusions can significantly limit visual approaches, works leveraging audio sensing ~\cite{clarke2018learning, liang2019making} and haptic sensing ~\cite{saal2010active, rozo2013force, matl2019haptic} have also been proposed.
-However, these techniques can be susceptible to external signal noise.
-To overcome the limitations of any individual sensor, multi-modal approaches have gained interest, fusing audition and haptics~\cite{liang2020robust}, audition and vision~\cite{wang2023robot}, vision and weight measurements~\cite{kennedy2019autonomous}, or even audition, haptics, and vision~\cite{li2022see}.
-By contrast, capacitive sensing, as an independent modality, has the ability to sense liquid dynamics through containers, allowing us to pour precise quantities of both liquid and granular substances, as measured by weight, without interference from external noise or forces.
+Visual methods have frequently been demonstrated for filling a vessel to a target fill height~\cite{do2019accurate, narasimhan2022self} or for pouring out a specific quantity from a container~\cite{schenck2017visual, dong2019precision, zhang2022explainable}.
+When occlusions prevent visual techniques, works leveraging audio ~\cite{clarke2018learning, liang2019making} and haptic ~\cite{saal2010active, rozo2013force, matl2019haptic} sensing have also been proposed, but with burdens of external signal noise.
+To overcome the limitations of any individual sensor, multi-modal approaches of audition and haptics~\cite{liang2020robust}, audition and vision~\cite{wang2023robot}, vision and weight measurements~\cite{kennedy2019autonomous}, or even audition, haptics, and vision~\cite{li2022see}.
+By contrast, our work shows capacitive sensing, as an independent modality, can achieve strong performance in sensing liquid dynamics through containers, allowing us to pour precise quantities of liquid and granular substances.

 Each of these perception strategies has been paired with a variety of control approaches including PID control~\cite{do2019accurate, schenck2017visual}, bang-bang control~\cite{narasimhan2022self}, model-based control~\cite{clarke2018learning}, reinforcement learning~\cite{babaians2022pournet}, and imitation learning~\cite{rozo2013force, zhang2022explainable, li2022see}.
 In this work, we propose a model-based controller and compare its performance to an imitation learning baseline for pouring using capacitive sensing.